Application deadline is extended until September 15, 2020

 Note on funding: All Scholar (Post-Doctorate) grants and up to two Student (Visiting Research) grants are funded by the U.S. Department of State.
 In addition, Embassy’s local government Fulbright partner organization, Javni štipendijski, razvojni, invalidski in preživninski sklad Republike Slovenije completely funds two to three additional Student Visiting research grants.
 Javni sklad also covers round-trip, economy class airline tickets for selected Fulbright Fellowship recipients.

-Application Deadline via online system has been extended until August 8, 2019
+Application Deadline via online system is extended until September 15, 2020

 For additional information, please contact the U.S. Embassy Program Specialist Ivanka Ponikvar via email: firstname.lastname@example.org